weaveworks/ignite/docs/cli/ignite_kernel_import.md

 ### Synopsis

-Import an uncompressed kernel image for VM use
+Import a new kernel for VMs.
+This command takes in an existing uncompressed kernel (vmlinux) file.
+Used in conjunction with "export" (not yet implemented).

 ```
 ignite kernel import [path] [flags]